southrivertech/titanmft.pub/cloud-marketplace/readme1st.md

-# Cornerstone MFT Server - Cloud Edition
+# Cornerstone MFT - Cloud Edition

-Thank you for choosing Cornerstone MFT Server.
+Thank you for choosing Cornerstone MFT.

 For the latest up-to-date information, please refer to our GitHub repo located at